ilarsf/aarc_lts/coach_portal/safety/Emergency_Procedures.md

    - Continuous blasts = Urgent emergency/immediate danger

 3. **Visual Signals:**
-   - Waving both arms overhead repeatedly = Universal distress signal
+   - Distress signal for scullers: Waving one arm overhead repeatedly (modified from universal signal to allow scullers to maintain stability with other arm on oars)
    - Single arm raised vertically = Need assistance
    - Paddle/oar raised and waved = Emergency situation